top of page

 Arrival during the morning

-With manifold opportunities for engagement but limited resources, it becomes critical to identify the most promising, not just the most obvious opportunities:
+With manifold opportunities for engagement but limited resources, it becomes critical to identify the most promising, not just the most obvious opportunities.
+We will revisit some of MPNE's most fundamental models and how to integrate them into research projects:

-• The difference between a patient, a patient advocate and an expert and when to engage whom
+• The difference between a patient, a patient advocate and an expert and when to engage whom, see also this blog

-• Different types of patient engagement: outreach versus user testing versus citizen science versus research
+• Different types of patient engagement: outreach versus user testing versus citizen science versus research, summarised in this blog

 See also the MPNE blog on the same topic